 6: THE PIANO ACCOMPANIMENT

-It would appear that Paganini originally wrote the accompaniment for guitar and subsequently for orchestra but neither of these original sources seem to be publicly available.
+It would appear that Paganini originally wrote the accompaniment for guitar and subsequently for orchestra but neither of these original sources seems to be publicly available.
 Rose’s edition uses Klengel’s piano accompaniment part with no modifications and, unfortunately, this accompaniment is, compared to other available violin editions (see imslp.org), seriously elaborated and romanticised, with register changes, the addition of melodic/contrapuntal figures, and even some changes in the harmonies (bass line).
 In the cellofun editions, we have reverted to what seems to be Paganini’s more simple accompaniment style, which is the type of accompaniment with which most violinists play this piece.
 Almost all the accompaniment notes are now quarter-notes (instead of Klengel’s eighth notes) but this doesn’t mean that they are all to be played the same length: some are short while others are long, but these choices can be made (and varied) according to the criteria of the players.

 For the G major version, the piano’s left hand has normally been transposed down a fourth whereas the right hand has been taken up by a fifth.
 This means that the cello often occupies the mid-range register between the two hands.
 The highest right-hand chords have often been revoiced to bring the top notes down an octave and the lowest bass notes in the left hand have often been transposed up an octave.